dgaff/kenwood_kmc45/README.md

 <img src="IMG_9120.jpeg" width="400">

-## Electrical Consdierations
+## Electrical Considerations

-A 1 kΩ potentiometer is probably too big of a resistance value, but I had trouble finding a smaller one, e.g. a 200 Ω version, that was small enough.
+A 1 kΩ potentiometer is probably too big of a resistance value at full range, but I had trouble finding a smaller one, e.g. a 200 Ω version, that was physically small enough to fit in the mic housing.
 I also tried putting (approx) 100 Ω, 200 Ω, and 300 Ω resisters in parallel to reduce the overall range of the potentiometer.
-This definitely helped improve the useful range of the pot, but parallel resistors product a non-linear resistance curve when used with a linear potentiometer, and I didn't really like the effect.
-The other factor is that an external earpiece with the microphone is very loud, and I wanted the extra resistance of the 1 kΩ pot at full range to reduce that volumne when using an ear pieace.
+This definitely helped improve the useful range of the pot, but parallel resistors produce a non-linear resistance curve when used with a linear potentiometer, as you can see from the chart below.
+I didn't really like the effect this had on the volume range of the speaker.
+The other factor is that an external earpiece with the microphone is very loud, and I wanted the extra resistance of the 1 kΩ pot at full range to reduce that volume when using an ear pieace.
 So I stuck with just the 1 kΩ pot.

 <img src="PotValues.png">